quoctm17/BadmintonRentalPlatformServer/README.md

-# ️🏸 Badminton Court Booking Platform
+# 🎾 Badminton Court Booking Platform - Backend

-Welcome to the Badminton Court Booking Platform!
-This project is built using ASP.NET Core Web API for the backend and Next.js Framework for the frontend.
+Welcome to the backend of the Badminton Court Booking Platform!
+This project is built using ASP.NET Core Web API.
 This README file provides an overview of the product, the technologies used, instructions for using GitHub, and important notes for cloning the project.

 ## 📚 Table of Contents
 - [Overview](#overview)